National Collegiate Athletic Association (Philippines)

 The National Collegiate Athletic Association (NCAA; /ˌɛnsiː.eɪˈeɪ/ EN-see-AY-AY) is an athletic association of ten private colleges and universities in Metro Manila, Philippines.
 Established in 1924, it is the oldest collegiate athletic association in the country.
-It is not affiliated with the NCAA of the United States, as such it is also referred to as NCAA Philippines to differentiate the two associations.
+The league is not affiliated with the NCAA of the United States, as such its referred to as NCAA Philippines.

 History

-Early years
+Early years (1924–1959)

 The NCAA was founded in 1924 on the initiative of Regino R. Ylanan, a physical education professor of the University of the Philippines (UP).
-The original members were the Ateneo de Manila, De La Salle College, Institute of Accounts (now as Far Eastern University), National University (NU), San Beda College (SBC), the University of Manila, the University of the Philippines, and the University of Santo Tomas (UST).
+The original members were Ateneo de Manila, De La Salle College, the Institute of Accounts (now known as Far Eastern University), National University (NU), San Beda College (SBC; now known as San Beda University), the University of Manila, University of the Philippines Manila, and the University of Santo Tomas (UST).

 The decision of the board of directors to file papers of incorporation with the then Bureau of Commerce in 1930 led to protests from the University of the Philippines, which was the only public institution among member schools, saying that it would lead to commercialization.
 National University and the University of Santo Tomas sided with the University of the Philippines on the matter.
 This led into the formation, via an Article of Agreement, of a triangular meet among NU, UP and UST, with the Board of Control's condition that NCAA events should take precedence.
 The league established came to be known as the "Big Three," and in 1932, the Article of Agreement was renewed.

-In 1936, the University of the Philippines, National University and University of Santo Tomas withdrew permanently from the NCAA and continued with their own league, while Far Eastern University (FEU) withdrew on its own.
-Six schools remained in the league and became known as the "old-timer six" - Ateneo de Manila, Colegio de San Juan de Letran, De La Salle College, José Rizal College, Mapúa Institute of Technology and San Beda College.
+In 1936, UP Manila, NU, and UST withdrew permanently from the NCAA and continued with their own league, while FEU withdrew on its own.
+Six schools remained in the league and became known as the "old-timer six: Ateneo, Colegio de San Juan de Letran, De La Salle, José Rizal College, Mapúa Institute of Technology and San Beda.
 Also in 1936, league's basketball games were transferred to the newly completed Rizal Memorial Coliseum, owing to its accessibility among the schools, since most schools were in Manila.

-In 1938, Far Eastern University, National University, the University of the Philippines and the University of Santo Tomas formed the University Athletic Association of the Philippines (UAAP), a rival intercollegiate league.

 The NCAA experienced a golden age during the postwar years.
-The Loyola Center at the Ateneo campus became the new home of the league.
-Due to the home court advantage of the Ateneo, Blue Eagles' games were held on the old Rizal Memorial.
+The Loyola Center at the Ateneo campus became the new home of the association.
+Due to the home court advantage of the Ateneo, Blue Eagles' games were held at Rizal Memorial.